apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 ### The Ultimate Measure of Merit: Error for a Given Size
 As described earlier, *RSE<sub>HLL</sub> = F / &radic;k*.
-If at every trial-point along the X-axis we multiply the measured RSE by the square-root of the serialized sketch size, we will have a measure of merit of the error efficiency of the sketch given the number of bytes the sketch consumes.
+If at every trial-point along the X-axis we multiply the measured RSE by the square-root of the serialized sketch size, we will have a measure of merit of the error efficiency of the sketch.
 For HLL-type sketches and large *n* this value should be asymptotic to a constant.
 In HLL mode the space it consumes is constant and the error will be a constant as well.
 Ideally, as the sketch grows through its warm-up phases the Measure of Merit will never be larger than its asymptotic value for large *n*.

 This next plot computes this Measure of Merit for both the DS-HLL sketch and the HLL++ sketch.